SAP/spartacus-docs/_pages/telco/tua-pre-release-information.md

 In the `3.0.0-next.2` pre-release version, support is provided for the 2102 release of the Telco and Utilities Accelerator with SAP Commerce Cloud 2011.

-### Complex Industry Cart
+### Complex Industry Cart (first introduced in 3.0.0-next.1)

 The hierarchal representation of the cart and order is now available to support complex bundled product offerings and pricing.
 The cart and order now functions in a hierarchal structure, making it easy to support purchasing of complex and nested (multi-layered) bundled product offerings.
 With the hierarchal representation of the cart and order, the exact structure of a bundled product offering is retained.
 The components selected for the bundle are grouped accordingly, so that bundle in which the offerings belong to are known.
 For more information, see [Complex Industry Cart](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/latest/en-US/33005fa795d2425282ffe769737e27e7.html) in the TUA Help portal.

+### Contract Renewals (first introduced in 3.0.0-next.1)

+A contract renewal is the stage in the contract lifecycle where the contract is scheduled to expire.
+At this point, Operators or Service Providers may want to offer customers the ability to renew their contract as a retention scenario.
+Eligible customers are typically incentivized to renew with special promotional offering and price.
+In this scenario, based on the customer product inventory, customers can renew eligible subscriptions, resulting from a simple product offering.

 ### Serviceability Check of Simple Product Offerings (SPOs)

 In order to determine if a service is available to a residential or commercial address, a serviceability check is needed.
 Serviceability check can be run for a specific product offering a customer is interested in, or it can be run at a catalog level to see all of the available service offerings based on a given address.
 Checks and validations are performed to ensure that a customer makes a valid purchase that can be installed and provisioned by the provider.
 For more information, see [Serviceability (installation address) check](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/latest/en-US/f17d331d62164ae686f2d4fdb437e9c4.html) in the TUA Help portal.

-### Contract Renewals

-A contract renewal is the stage in the contract lifecycle where the contract is scheduled to expire.
-At this point, Operators or Service Providers may want to offer customers the ability to renew their contract as a retention scenario.
-Eligible customers are typically incentivized to renew with special promotional offering and price.
-In this scenario, based on the customer product inventory, customers can renew eligible subscriptions, resulting from a simple product offering.

-To set up Spartacus 3.0.0-next.2 and build the TUA Spartacus Storefront Using 3.0.0-next.2 libraries, refer the following sections.
+To set up Spartacus 3.0.0-next.2 and build the TUA Spartacus Storefront using 3.0.0-next.2 libraries, refer the following sections.

 ## Installing SAP Commerce Cloud for use with TUA Spartacus